vinyl floors are easy to install – and almost as easy to remove again.

-Vinyl floors are easy to lay – and almost as easy to remove.
-Depending on the age, condition and laying technique of the soil, however, there are a few things to consider.
-Learn below how best to remove your vinyl floor and dispose of the leftovers properly.
+However, depending on the age, condition and installation technique of the floor, there are a few things to consider.
+Learn below how best to remove your vinyl floor and dispose of the residue properly.

-When a room is redesigned or renovated, this often includes the replacement of the floor covering.
+If a room is to be redesigned or renovated, this often includes the replacement of the floor covering.

-Vinyl floors are relatively easy to remove themselves, provided that some important aspects are taken into account.
+Vinyl floors are relatively easy to remove yourself, as long as a few important aspects are taken into account.

-How laborious the removal of a vinyl floor is depends primarily on how it is laid.
+How time-consuming the removal of a vinyl floor is depends primarily on how it is laid.

-Floating or loosely laid floor coverings are easier to remove than glued .
+Floating or loose laid vinyl floors are easier to remove than glued .

-And it makes a difference whether it’s fully glued or self-adhesive vinyl.
+And again, it makes a difference whether the vinyl is fully bonded or self-adhesive.

 Age and condition of the soil